strimzi/strimzi-kafka-operator/development-docs/DEBUGGING.md

 You can now start the remote debug session from your IDE.

-## Remote debugging the Kafka Broker
+## Remote debugging the Kafka Broker and Cruise Control

-Kafka Broker pods are defined through the 'my-cluster-kafka' StatefulSet which is created by Strimzi Kafka Operator.
+Kafka broker pods are defined through the StrimziPodSet custom resource which is created by Strimzi Kafka Operator.
+Cruise Control pods are created by using a Deployment resource instead.

-In order to activate the remote debugging we need to get the Kafka Broker to run with remote debugging agent activated.
+In order to activate the remote debugging we need to get the Kafka broker or Cruise Control to run with remote debugging agent activated.

-This can be achieved by adding the following to your Kafka CR cluster definition:
+For Kafka broker, this can be achieved by adding the following to your Kafka CR cluster definition under the `spec.kafka` field:

 ```
 spec:
   kafka:
     ...